FYI: This post has been updated with 2023 details!

 4. Bring hand sanitizer and some tissues, ladies.
 My biggest fear is alive and well at cook off: Port-o-potties.
 Prepare yourself mentally and physically for the evening.
 PS.
 Mask-up at your own comfort!
 Cannot recommend enough to be fully vaccinated and boosted before this event!

 5. Parking kiiinda sucks.
 In theory, cook off has fewer people than a big show at the Rodeo, but, since the setup is IN the NRG Center parking lot taking up all the parking spaces that could have been, I highly recommend Uber/Lyft/Alto.
-Plus, it should be easier to catch a ride home since not everyone will be leaving at the exact same time.
+Plus, it should be easier to catch a ride home since not everyone will be leaving at the exact same time (unless you close the party down!)
 There’s also the MetroRail!

 Ps. get $10 off your first TWO Rides with Alto (plus a free 30-day membership, perfect for this month of rodeo!)
 CLICK HERE!